philgyford/django-hines/README.md

 - Papertrail (for viewing/filtering logs)
 - Sentry (for error reporting)

+The site will require Config settings to be set-up as in the local development `.env` (above) and see the Django settings (below).

 To clear the Redis cache, use our `clear_cache` management command:

     $ heroku run python ./manage.py clear_cache